vmware-archive/dependency-labeler/README.md

 ## Data

 ##### debian package list

+The `debian_package_list` requires `dpkg` to be a package on the image being instrumented on.
+If not present the dependency of type `The `debian_package_list` requires `dpkg` to be a package on the image being instrumented on.
+If not present the dependency of type `debian_package_list` will be omitted.

-The debian package list is generated with the following format
+The debian package list is generated with the following format.

 ```json
 {